Online Matching in Geometric Random Graphs

-Consider algorithm \textsc{$i$}-\closest'\ which matches the incoming vertex to the closest vertex in the glued space up to iteration $i$, then to the closest on the line.
-Denote $\mathcal{E}'_i$ the event that $y_i$'s closest neighbor is modified.
+Let us now prove the second inequality.
+Consider algorithm \textsc{($i$)}-\closest'\ which matches the incoming vertex to the closest vertex in the glued space up to iteration $i$ (included), then to the closest on the line.
+Denote $\mathcal{C}'_i$ the event that $y_i$'s closest neighbor is modified by the gluing step.
 This can happen only if $y_i$ lands between the remaining vertex of highest and smallest coordinates at iteration $i$.
-This interval is included in the interval $[u_h,u_\ell]$ between the remaining vertex of highest and smallest coordinates at iteration $N(1-\epsilon)$ when running \closest\ algorithm with the glued coordinates at every iteration.
-By the same reasoning we employed before, under event $\mathcal{E}_{\mathcal{I}}$ this interval is at most of length $\frac{\alpha\ln(N)+2}{N}$ and there are at most $\alpha\ln(N)+2$ online vertices that have their match directly modified by the gluing step.
+This interval is included in the interval $[u_h,u_\ell]$ between the remaining vertices of highest and smallest coordinates at iteration $n \tau$ when running the \closest\ algorithm with the glued coordinates at every iteration.
+This implies: